zen-browser/docs/content/guides/live-editing.md

 title: Live Editing Zen Theme
 ---

-This guide will help you customize the appearance of Zen Browser by live editing the `userChrome.css` file.
+This [[guides/index|guide]] will help you customize the appearance of Zen Browser by live editing the `userChrome.css` file.
 Follow the steps below to start customizing your browser's theme.

 ## Step 1: Access the Profile Folder

 1. Open Zen Browser.
-2. Type `about:profiles` in the address bar and press Enter.
+2. Type `about:support` in the address bar and press Enter.
-3. Look for the **Profile you want to save your theme** .
+3. Look for the **Application Basics** section.
 4. Click on **Open Profile Folder**.
 This will open the folder where Zen Browser stores your user data.

 ## Step 2: Create the `chrome` Folder